DebugBundle

 debugbundle token project create proj_xxxx --label "production-sdk"

-# Create a member token
+# Create an additional member token

 debugbundle token member create --label "ci-pipeline"